DaviGuanabara/dronechase/readme.md

-This project was made for a dissertation.
+This manual is still being written.
 If you have any questions, do not hesitate to contact me.
 I want to start by apologizing for a mess code, typos, or any library missing.
 It will be improved soon.
 This project was inspired in PyFlyt https://github.com/jjshoots/PyFlyt (I had mistakenly imported its whole project into the folder PyFlyt.
 In fact, I only need the QuadX library.
 This dependency will be fixed soon.)